aswanthkoleri/Interview-Scheduler-ReactJS/README.md

 An Interview scheduler made using ReactJS with the APIs previously build using Ruby on rails.

+## Implementation details

+- The `master` branch has the Redux implementation of the App
+- The `mobx` branch has the Mobx implementation of the App

 ## Installation

 - Clone the repo `https://github.com/aswanthkoleri/Single-Page-Interview-Scheduler.git` and Folow the steps mentioned to run it.
 This is the backend and provide the API endpoints